 - Land Oracle WebLogic Server logs to Elasticsearch and Kibana in cluster offer

 - Land Oracle WebLogic Server logs to Elasticsearch and Kibana in dynamic cluster offer

 If the Elastic integration isn't appropriate, you should carry over the existing logging configuration when you migrate the domain.
 For more information, see Configure java.util.logging logger levels and Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server in the Oracle documentation.

 Migrating your applications

 The techniques used to deploy applications from the development team into test, staging, and production servers vary greatly from case to case.
 In some cases, there's a highly evolved CI/CD platform that results in the applications being deployed to the WebLogic Server.
 In other cases, the process can be more manual.
-One benefit of using Azure Virtual Machines to migrate WebLogic applications to the cloud is that your existing processes will continue to work.
+One benefit of using Azure Virtual Machines to migrate WebLogic applications to the cloud is that your existing processes continue to work.

 Using Azure Storage to serve static content mounted to the virtual machines.
 For more information, see Attach or detach a data disk to a virtual machine.

 Deploy your applications to your migrated WebLogic cluster with Azure DevOps.
 For more information, see Azure DevOps getting started documentation.